 The group or its squadrons have deployed in support of Operations Desert Storm, Provide Comfort, Enduring Freedom, Iraqi Freedom, Provide Promise, Deny Flight, Allied Force, Assured Response, Silver Anvil, Atlas Response, Support Hope, Joint Endeavor, Deliberate Force, Guardian Light, Guardian Assistance, Shining Express, Autumn Return, Assured Delivery, Aster Silver and Enduring Freedom-Trans Sahara, Odyssey Dawn and Unified Protector.
 The group is regularly called upon to support special operations for OEF and OEF-TS as well as other Overseas Contingency Operations.

-352nd Operations Support Squadron (352nd OSS) provides in-garrison and deployed command and control and operational support for two flying squadrons, one special tactics squadron, and one maintenance squadron.
-The support includes exercise, logistics, and contingency planning; aircrew training; communications; aerial delivery; medical; intelligence; security and force protection; weather; information technologies; and current operations.
+The 352nd Special Operations Support Squadron provides in-garrison and deployed command and control and operational support for two flying squadrons, one special tactics squadron, and one maintenance squadron.
+The support includes exercise, logistics and contingency planning; aircrew training; communications; aerial delivery; medical; intelligence; security and force protection; weather; information technologies; and current operations.

 The expeditionary design and flexibility of the the 352nd SOSS is regularly showcased and highlighted by its ability to operate simultaneously in multiple locations.
-The squadron's "can-do" attitude allows the group commander to focus on force application and project specialized combat air power in the EUCOM area of responsibility and elsewhere.
+The squadron's "can-do" attitude allows the group commander to focus on mission accomplishment and project specialized air power in the EUCOM area of responsibility and elsewhere.

-352nd Maintenance Squadron (352nd MXS) provides all organizational maintenance on MC-130H Combat Talon II, MC-130P Combat Shadow, MC-130J Commando II and CV-22B Osprey aircraft assigned to the group's two special operations flying squadrons.
-The 352nd SOMXS also provides management for the group's engine and munitions inventories.
+The 352nd Special Operations Maintenance Squadron provides all organizational maintenance on MC-130H Combat Talon II, MC-130P Combat Shadow, MC-130J Commando II and CV-22B Osprey aircraft assigned to the group's two special operations flying squadrons.
+The 352nd SOMXS also provides management for the group's engine and equipment inventories.

-7th Special Operations Squadron (7th SOS) operates the MC-130H and CV-22B, executing night, adverse weather, long-range insertion, extraction and resupply operations into hostile, denied or politically sensitive areas.
-The squadron also supports noncombatant evacuation, humanitarian relief, and other special operations.
+The 7th Special Operations Squadron operates the MC-130H and CV-22B, executing night, adverse weather, long-range troop transport and resupply operations into potentially hazardous areas.
+The squadron also supports noncombatant evacuation, humanitarian relief and other operations.
 The Combat Talon II and Osprey are employed using a combination of terrain-following radar, high-precision avionics and sensors, and electronic countermeasures.

-67th Special Operations Squadron (67th SOS) operates the MC-130P and the MC-130J to provide precise, reliable, flexible, and responsive specialized air mobility.
-Utilizing night vision goggles, the aircraft penetrate hostile, denied or politically sensitive areas to conduct single-or multi-ship infiltration, exfiltration, and resupply of special operations forces via airdrop or airland operations and aerial refueling of SOF vertical lift assets.
-The squadron also supports information operations, humanitarian relief, medical evacuations, and noncombatant evacuations.
+The 67th Special Operations Squadron operates the MC-130P and the MC-130J to provide precise, reliable, flexible and responsive specialized air mobility.
+Utilizing night vision goggles, the aircraft penetrate potentially hazardous areas to conduct single-or multi-ship transport and resupply of military forces via airdrop or airland operations and aerial refueling of vertical lift assets.
+The squadron also supports information operations, humanitarian relief, medical evacuations and noncombatant evacuations.

-321st Special Tactics Squadron (321st STS) provides a fast reaction, rapidly-deployable force capable of establishing and providing positive control of the air to ground interface during special operations or conventional missions.
+The 321st Special Tactics Squadron provides a fast reaction, rapidly-deployable force capable of establishing and providing positive control of the air to ground interface during special operations or conventional missions.
 Unit combat controllers and pararescuemen conduct the reconnaissance, surveillance, assessment and establishment of assault zone sites and provide air traffic control and long-range secure command and control communications.
 Additionally, the unit provides combat trauma medical care, personnel recovery, and terminal attack control of munitions delivered by fixed- and rotary-wing aircraft.
-The squadron also has special operations weathermen assigned to provide weather support for other special operations forces.
+The squadron also has special operations weathermen assigned to provide weather support for other military forces.

 352nd SOG Public Affairs, Main Ave.
 Bldg.
 550, RAF Mildenhall, England, IP28 8NG, +44 (0) 1638 544386, DSN 238-4386.